 MEET OUR STAFF

 Priscilla Andrade has been working at the Trinity Education for Excellence Program since 2009.
 Her background of study is English Literature and Writing.
-She received her undergraduate degree at Emmanuel College and went on to receive an MFA for Creative Nonfiction at Emerson College, where she teaches composition and research writing.
-Priscilla started at TEEP as a volunteer English-Language Arts teacher, but throughout the years has gone on to co-direct and direct the ninth grade program, facilitate partnerships with Emerson College, and build upon the community values embodied at TEEP.
-As a Puerto Rican born-and-raised in southern New Hampshire, Priscilla grew up in a bilingual setting and brings that skill to the work done at TEEP.
+She received her undergraduate degree at Emmanuel College and went on to receive an MFA for Creative Nonfiction at Emerson College, where she taught composition and research writing.
+Priscilla started at TEEP as a volunteer English-Language Arts teacher, but throughout the years has gone on to co-direct and direct the ninth grade program and build upon the community values embodied at TEEP.

 Bio to come.